 - Compensation cost of sales is perhaps the most important measure of sales effectiveness, and can help you pinpoint problems when comparing quarter to quarter, channel to channel, or year over year.

-For more insights from Korn Ferry, Intangent, and beqom, on how you can design and deploy a transformational metrics-driven sales performance strategy, watch our on-demand webcast.
+For more insights from Korn Ferry, Intangent, and beqom, on how you can design and deploy a transformational metrics-driven sales performance strategy, and leverage powerful compensation management software, watch our on-demand webcast.